 The Notice on Regulating and Rectifying "Cash Loan" Business requires network microcredit companies, like Ji'an Fenqile Network Microcredit Co., Ltd., to suspend the funding of micro-loans with no specific consumption scenario or designated use of loan proceeds, gradually reduce the volume of the existing business relating to such loans and take rectification measures in the period to be separately specified by authorities.
 The Notification also prohibits online lending information intermediaries, like Juzi Licai, from facilitating loans with no designated use of loan proceeds.
+The banking financial institutions are also prohibited from providing loans with no designated use of loan proceeds under the relevant PRC laws and regulations.
 With respect to the personal installment loans that are not borrowed to finance customer purchases on the e-commerce channel, we require the customers to select in their loan applications one of the specified permissible uses of loan proceeds, such as education, cost of living or driving school expenses, and we have started to take reasonable measures to track the actual use of the loans.
 It is unclear whether such personal installment loans would be deemed as loans with no designated use of loan proceeds and thus be subject to the foregoing requirement of the Notice on Regulating and Rectifying "Cash Loan" Business.
-If such personal installment loans were deemed as loans with no designated use of loan proceeds, Ji'an Fenqile Network Microcredit Co., Ltd. and Juzi Licai would need to take necessary measures to track the actual use of loans, which could cause us to incur substantial additional expenses.
+If such personal installment loans were deemed as loans with no designated use of loan proceeds, Ji'an Fenqile Network Microcredit Co., Ltd. and Juzi Licai would need to take necessary measures to track the actual use of loans, and the financial institutions would also need to take necessary measures to track the actual use of loans and may require us to cooperate with them and upgrade our system, both of which could cause us to incur substantial additional expenses.
 If we were unable to effectively implement the foregoing or other rectification measures, we might need to reduce or even cease the funding and facilitation of such personal installment loans.
 If that were to occur, our business, financial condition and results of operations would be materially and adversely affected.